k-Color Multi-Robot Motion Planning: The -Color Case

 Let $\dV$ be a composite pumped configuration, as defined above.
 We construct a pebble graph for every pumped configuration $V_i$ of $\dV$.
 The edges of every graph are generated in a similar manner to the unlabeled case, although here we impose more restrictions to avoid the collision between robots of different colors.

 Next, we generate the \emph{composite pebble graph} $\dG=\{G_1,\ldots,G_k\}$, where $G_i$ is the pebble graph that resulted from the pumped configuration $V_i$.
+See an illustration in Figure~\ref{fig:composite_graph}.
 We now define an equivalence relation between composite configurations of the same composite pebble graph.
 Recall that two configurations are equivalent, if their signatures are identical (Definition~\ref{def:equiv}).
 We generalize this notion for the case of composite configurations.

 \begin{definition} Let $\dG=\{G_1,\ldots,G_k\}$ be a composite pebble graph, where $G_i=(V_i,E_i)$.
 Let $\dC=\{C_1,\ldots,C_k\}, \dC'=\{C'_1,\ldots,C'_k\}$ be two composite configurations, where $C_i,C'_i\subset V_i$.
 We say that $\dC$ and $\dC'$ are \emph{equivalent}, and denote this relation by $\dC\equiv \dC'$, if for every $1\leq i\leq k$ it holds that $C_i\equiv C'_i$, where the latter ``$\equiv$'' symbol represents the equivalence relation between configurations. \end{definition}